Anti-Defamation League: 2020s

 Also in 2022, the ADL published an analysis of a leaked list of members of Oath Keepers, an American far-right, anti-government militia.
 Of 38,000 names on that list, the ADL identified "at least 373 Oath Keepers currently serving in law enforcement", plus 117 active duty military, and 1,100 former law enforcement officers.

 In November 2022, the ADL acquired JLens, a pro-Israel advocacy group started in 2012 which campaigns against incentives for economic disengagement with Israel in environmental, social, and corporate governance (ESG) investing guidelines.
 JLens publishes company rankings based on participation in boycotts of Israel and publishes guidelines on investing used by around 30 Jewish companies with portfolios totaling around $200 million.
 JLens launched a campaign criticizing Morningstar, Inc., a campaign the ADL collaborated on prior to the 2020 acquisition.
 The ADL said it would contribute funding to JLens.

+In a 2023 report, white supremacists were deemed responsible for 45% of right-wing extremism in the US from 2017 to 2022.
+Also in 2023, the ADL created the J7 Task Force, a coalition of Jewish organizations from seven countries formed to coordinate international responses to antisemitism.
+The group released a 2025 report that found an increase in antisemitic incidents in seven countries which have the largest Jewish populations outside of Israel.

 The ADL tracked rapid growth in hate speech and harassment on Twitter after Elon Musk bought the social network in 2022.
 In early September 2023, Musk liked and replied to a tweet by the Irish white nationalist Keith Woods that called for banning the ADL from X, which was Twitter's new name under Musk.
 Musk also accused the ADL of defamation and threatened to sue it, writing that advertising revenue was "still down 60%, primarily due to pressure on advertisers by @ADL (that's what advertisers tell us), so they almost succeeded in killing X/Twitter!"
 The ADL said as a matter of policy it did not comment on legal threats, but that it had recently met with X leadership including CEO Linda Yaccarino, who had thanked the ADL's CEO on the platform.
 Greenblatt later praised Musk after he announced policy banning phrases such as "decolonization" and "from the river to the sea" on Twitter.
-Multiple ADL board members threatened to quit over the organization's praise for Musk, and a top ADL executive resigned; many working with the ADL have described Greenblatt's support for Musk as undermining the organization's ability to focus on right-wing antisemitism online.
+Multiple ADL board members threatened to quit over the organization's praise for Musk, and Yael Eisenstat, a top ADL executive, resigned; many working with the ADL have described Greenblatt's support for Musk as undermining the organization's ability to focus on right-wing antisemitism online.

 In September 2023, the ADL launched a media and entertainment institute aimed at combating antisemitism and improving depictions of Jewish people in entertainment.
 The institute works with industry leaders and non-profit organizations such as Common Sense Media.
 In February 2024, the institute appointed documentary producer and journalist Deborah Camiel as its leader.